 For instance, new technologies can be developed to secure the ever-growing number of IoT devices.
 New protocols and new hardware can be developed to support the high-volume throughput generated by the billions of internets connected devices.

 Simply giving up and saying that securing this expanding interconnected infrastructure, with its services, technologies, and hardware, is not an option.
 Not because we can’t live without them, but because solving these challenges will help us constantly innovate and advance the way we interact with each other.

 The internet is vital and the more it expands, the more we need to make sure that data, security, availability, and accessibility are not hindered or impaired.
 If we’ve learned anything since the internet began is that new technologies and figuring out how to properly use them requires time, commitment and collective effort.

-CEO & Founder at Sentientchip (Linkedin)
+Security Consultant at Sentientchip (Linkedin)

 This is a very difficult question as there is no easy answer.
 To be able to answer it, we first need to understand how the battle began.

 The first form of a primitive Internet appeared in 1969 and it was named ARPANET (initially a US military project).
 It interconnected multiple computer networks together into a bigger network and allowed communication between them.

 Later in 1982, the TCP/IP Internet protocol suite became the standard networking protocol in ARPANET.
 The first ISP’s appeared around 1989, just before ARPANET was decommissioned in 1990.